Imágenes de páginas

 But over the activities of criminals, the two States yet exercise wholly separate sovereign powers.
 And yet the criminal has no more regard for State lines than he has for any other imag

-In one case in particular with which I am personally familiar the fence [which is the criminal's name for professional receiver of stolen goods informed six underworld characters that a certain shipment of raw silk would be received in New York on a certain night.
+In one case in particular with which I am personally familiar the fence [which is the criminal's name for professional receiver of stolen goods] informed six underworld characters that a certain shipment of raw silk would be received in New York on a certain night.
 The fence agreed to pay them $1,000 each for the delivery of this silk to a stated place in New Jersey.
-In conformity with this agreement the silk was stolen in New York and only delivered in New Jersey to the fence, who paid the thieves $6,000 exactly, as had been planned, and agreed on.
+In conformity with this agreement the silk was stolen in New York and only delivered in New Jersey to the fence, who paid the thieves $6,000 exactly, as had been planned and agreed on.

-Mr. Rapp proposes to introduce a bil to meet this inter-State business in crime by establishing a joint crime commission between the two States.
+Mr. Rapp proposes to introduce a bill to meet this inter-State business in crime by establishing a joint crime commission between the two States.
 His Republican opponent approves a "fence bill," it is reported, if it is drawn up properly.
 Se in this Assembly district the opposition to inter-State crime seems unanimous.

 Partnerships between States may thus be stimulated by partnerships between criminals.